How FP&A Technology Can Provide Certainty in Uncertain Times

 “There were more certainties for most industries in the past, so the modeling was easier,” Brad goes on.
 “You knew the things that were going to impact your business.
 Now you don’t.
 If you’re modeling 2021, 2022 right now, you certainly can’t use 2020 history as a baseline for how you’re going to create a model.
 So companies are challenged with how they create multiple models based on increased uncertainty.
 And you have to be able to do it quick because things change fast in this environment."

-The known knowns and the known unknowns
+The knowns and unknowns of the FP&A process

 Brad speaks of two dynamics: “You have one set of customers who are really driving to deploy new technologies to keep up with the pace of demand.
 And then others are saying, ‘Wow, I’ve got to develop some new channels for my products, expand into new markets and the supply chain is a mess.
 What do I do with all that?’
 So we’re certainly seeing a mix.”